-Overall, Tualatin, Oregon, is 1.2% more expensive than Portland, Oregon–with the median home value being the largest contributor to this difference.
+Overall, Tualatin, Oregon, is less than 1% more expensive than Portland, Oregon–with the median home value being the largest contributor to this difference.
 The homes in Tualatin do tend to be larger, newer, and more land-wealthy than some of their Portland counterparts.
 But even that cost is not too much a difference from Portland’s cost of homes, with only a $37,000 difference.

 Weather & Climate

 Throughout the last ten years, the City of Tualatin has been one of the fastest-growing cities in Oregon.
 With over 27,000 residents, the city is still quite small when compared to Beaverton and Lake Oswego.
 However there has been significant growth in the area.
 The median income in Tualatin is $72,590.

 The median home value in Tualatin is $365,700.
-The median home value of Portland as a whole is $352,700.
-However, the houses are generally larger and newer in Tualatin than in most areas of inner Portland, making their value much higher for home buyers.
+The median home value of Portland as a whole is $574,400.
+The houses in Tualatin are generally larger and newer than in most areas of inner Portland, making their value much higher for home buyers.

 The education system in Tualatin is one of Oregon’s finest.
 In 2011, the Center for American Progress stated that the Tigard-Tualatin School District had one of the highest returns on educational investment across the state of Oregon.
 75% of Tualatin schools have an A rating from niche.com, and Tualatin’s K-12 graduation rate is a solid 90.5%.
 Student achievement in math, science, and reading consistently surpasses the rest of Oregon.